BestTimesToVisit.com Logo

 food

 Don't be afraid of the street food stalls, especially in areas like Jalan Alor!
-Look for stalls with long queues of locals – that's your sign of delicious and safe eats.
-Try the 'roti canai' for breakfast or a 'char kway teow' for a flavorful stir-fried noodle dish.
+This is where you'll find the most authentic and delicious Malaysian flavors at unbeatable prices.
+Look for stalls with long queues of locals – that's always a good sign.

 money